 The impact of climate change is becoming significantly obvious across the globe.
 Many countries have already taken actions to contribute to greenhouse gas reduction.
 According to Hong Kong's Climate Action Plan 2050, the government would strive to achieve carbon neutrality before 2050.

-Acknowledging the urgency of climate change, the Group has scaled up its effort to identify and analyse climate change risks and opportunities, and to reduce carbon emissions in our operations whenever feasible by promoting the use of energy-efficient and low-carbon materials and products.
+In an attempt to adopt our operations to climate change, we strive to identify and analyse climate change risks and opportunities, and to reduce carbon emissions in our operations whenever feasible by promoting the use of energy-efficient and low-carbon materials and products.